 Besides the health benefits that come with improved access to care, health coverage also ensures that the costs for services will be manageable.
 People with health coverage are protected financially from burdensome debts arising from major illnesses or injuries.
 The need for medical services often arises unexpectedly, and the costs typically exceed what most people can afford or want to pay.

 See “Insured vs. Uninsured Costs Comparison” for a chart showing such costs for a hospital stay.
 Also see the “Average Hospital Charges.”

 Generally speaking, any expenses an employer incurs related to health insurance (for employees or for dependents) are 100% tax-deductible as ordinary business expenses, on both state and federal income taxes.
 Beyond this general rule, taxes get a bit more complicated.
 It is possible to set things up so that your employees save tax money.
 With just a little paperwork on your part, an employee can contribute to the cost of health insurance on a pre-tax basis.
 That means you deduct the cost of the premium from the employee’s paycheck before state and federal taxes are calculated and deducted.
 This increases the employee’s take-home pay and lowers the amount of the employee’s taxable income.

 Employers should also be aware that the Affordable Care Act offers small businesses healthcare tax credits to help offset the cost of insurance.

 The small business healthcare tax credits have been available since the 2010 tax year.
-To qualify for a tax credit of up to 35% of premium costs now and 50% in 2014, small business owners must pay at least half of employees’ healthcare premiums and have 25 or fewer full-time equivalent employees who earn an average of $50,000 or less per year.
+To qualify for a tax credit of up to 50% of premium expenses for any two years, small business owners must pay at least half of employees’ healthcare premiums and have 25 or fewer full-time equivalent employees who earn an average of $50,000 or less per year.

 To see whether you qualify for the tax credit and to find out how it is calculated, visit “Small Business Tax Credit”.